RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/README.md

 This would call the `mal_exec()` function, which executes malicious code using the `exec` function.

+## Explanation of Multiple Attacks in a Code Snippet Targeting Different Vulnerabilities.
 The code snippet appears to include multiple attacks, each of which targets different vulnerabilities.
 Here is a brief explanation of each attack and their parameters:

 1. Arbitrary code execution attack: